Los Angeles Employment Discrimination Lawyers

 - Any other negative decision that significantly affects the terms and conditions of employment

 An employee does not need to prove that discrimination was the only motivating factor.
 Termination or other negative employment action may still be considered wrongful under the law if it is based on a mix of both legal and illegal reasons.

 Naturally, employers are unlikely to admit that they had any illegal reasons and that a discriminatory motive played any role in the negative employment action.
-There are two types of evidence that can be used to prove discrimination – direct and indirect.
+Two types of evidence can be used to prove discrimination – direct and indirect.
 Direct evidence typically consists of discriminatory statements by the employer or supervisor.

 Indirect evidence can come in many forms.
 Effective indirect evidence includes a showing that the employer’s stated reason for the negative employment action is untrue or makes no sense.
 For example, if an employer claims that the employee was terminated because there is not enough work but hired other employees shortly before the termination, the employee will have a good argument that discrimination must have played a role and termination was unlawful.

 Another effective type of indirect evidence is showing that there is a pattern of unfair treatment at work and that other co-workers with the same protected characteristics experienced negative treatment.

 Contact Los Angeles Employment Discrimination Attorneys for Free Case Consultation

 If you believe you have experienced unlawful discrimination at your work, contact our Los Angeles employment discrimination attorneys to assist you.
 You can call us at (310) 575-2550 or email us using the contact form on this page for a free consultation and to find out more about your rights and potential claims.

 With office locations in Los Angeles and San Bernardino, our discrimination lawyers provide legal service and representation to clients throughout California.